 My brother and I were not getting along.
 We were very different people, and in very different stages of life living under the same roof.
 I was a 22 college drop out starting to get my life back on track with chiropractic care (future blog entry).
-He was a 12 year old adolescent.
+He was a 12-year-old adolescent.

 I realized we were constantly fighting because he would ask me the same question repeatedly, refuse to shut doors, or sit down and do his homework.
 At this time my mom was given a solution he was diagnosed with ADHD and given medication.
 It was an answer and really that’s what a parent is looking for.

 Around that time I was tasked with a research project to review scientific papers on the subject of my choosing.
 I chose ADHD.
 I poured over tons of research on pharmaceutical and non-pharmaceutical treatment of ADHD.
 What I found about the drugs was shocking, and scary for my brother.
-What also shocked me were the results people were getting with non-pharmaceutical options.
+What also shocked me was the results people were getting with non-pharmaceutical options.
 Why weren’t we given a non-psychoactive option to try first?

 It takes more work to go the non-drug route, but there are no side effects that can harm a child now or later in life.
 We have that option, and I want to help as many kids as possible.
 I don’t want anyone’s child to deal with the side effects my brother did.
 With diet, supplements, exercise, and chiropractic adjustments a substantial improvement can be expected.